JasmineW2812/NEXTGroup3Jasmine/week10/week10.md

 ## Day 4 - Thursday 27/03/25

 ### During session
+Continued working on the candidate / staff profile particularly on the front-end Helped Jacob look into the chart issue for the dashboard

 ### Issues

 ## Day 5 - Friday 28/03/25

 ### During session
+Finished woring on candidate / staff profile to work with the remade login system,

 ### Issues